 The Transmitted MSDU Count, MSDU Failed Count, MSDU Discarded Count, MSDU Multiple Retry Count, QoS CF-Polls Lost Count, Average Queue Delay, Average Transmit Delay, and delay histogram fields relate to transmissions to the QoS STA given in the Peer STA Address field.
 Metrics are reported over the Measurement Duration, or for triggered transmit stream/category measurements, over the Measurement Count.
 Any counter that increments to a value of 232–1 terminates the measurement.

 The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+For the TC with a QoS Characteristics element, the Transmitted MSDU Count field contains the number of MSDUs specified by the TID that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics element.

 The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+For the TC with a QoS Characteristics element, the MSDU Discarded Count field contains the number of MSDUs specified by the TID that were discarded due to the number of transmit attempts exceeding QSRC[AC], the Delay Bound specified in the Delay Bound field or the MSDU lifetime specified in the MSDU Lifetime field in the relevant QoS Characteristics element having been reached.

 The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.
+For the TC with a QoS Characteristics element, the MSDU Failed Count field contains the number of MSDUs specified by the TID that were discarded due to the number of transmit attempts exceeding QSRC[AC].

 The MSDU Multiple Retry Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted after more than one retransmission attempt.